Lanitz 3W 342 iB2 TS

 The Lanitz 3W 342 iB2 TS (sometimes written 3W-342iB2 TS) is a German aircraft engine, designed and produced by Lanitz Aviation of Leipzig for use in ultralight aircraft.

 By March 2018, the engine was no longer advertised on the company website and seems to be out of production.

 Design and development

-The engine is a twin-cylinder two-stroke, horizontally-opposed, 342 cc displacement, air-cooled, gasoline engine design, with a poly V belt reduction drive.
+The engine is a twin-cylinder two-stroke, horizontally-opposed, 342 cc displacement, air-cooled, petrol engine design, with a poly V belt reduction drive.
 It employs dual electronic ignition and produces 32 hp at 6500 rpm.